dsahoo165/observability-zero-to-hero/day-5/readme.md

 ```bash
 helm install kibana --set service.type=LoadBalancer elastic/kibana -n logging
 ```
+Note: If ingress is already there then make the service type as clusterip helm install kibana --set service.type=**ClusterIP** elastic/kibana -n logging

 - Kibana provides a user-friendly interface for exploring and visualizing data stored in Elasticsearch.
 - It is exposed as a LoadBalancer service, making it accessible from outside the cluster.